Heat dissipation in marginally stable linear time-delayed Langevin systems: Heat dissipation of marginal stable dynamics

-The heat dissipation rate of the dynamics of oscillatory criticality linearly diverges accompanied with an oscillation, as shown in Fig.~\ref{fig:4}.
-This shows a clear contrast to the diffusive criticality, although both dynamics show a variance linearly increasing with time.
-This suggests that the spectral nature of the criticality largely affects the thermodynamics properties of stochastic systems.
+A general history function $\phi(t)$ does not influence the asymptotic behavior Eq.~\eqref{lim_q} and only changes the term $A_0(t)$ in Eq.~\eqref{dq2} through the expression of $\langle x(t)\rangle$.
+The heat dissipation rate of the dynamics of oscillatory criticality linearly diverges in time accompanied by an oscillation, as shown in Fig.~\ref{fig:4a}.
+Its divergence rate [Eq.~\eqref{lim_q}] increases with $|b|$ for a fixed $a$ and increases with $a$ for a fixed $|b|$ (Fig.~\ref{fig:4b}).
+This shows a clear contrast to the heat dissipation of diffusive critical dynamics, although both dynamics show a variance linearly diverging in time.

+The sharp difference in heat dissipation between the two types of criticality stems from their underlying dynamical details.
+The dynamics of oscillatory criticality shows oscillation with a linearly growing amplitude on average.
+For the majority of trajectories, the motion shows an increasing maximum speed, leading to a greater distance covered per oscillation period over time.
+The resistance to the noise by such motion ends with linearly divergent heat dissipation in time.
+On the other hand, the dynamics of diffusive criticality manifests as a scaled Brownian motion.
+After a sufficiently long time, the range of diffusion remains local within a fixed interval, which leads to bounded dissipation.